 August | 7351 S. Stony Island Ave | Free

-Get a Taste of Black-owned and operated restaurants and caterers at a historic venue on South Side of Chicago.
-Taste of Black Chicago created to celebrate Black people’s contributions to Chicago’s world-class culinary arts scene.
-Black chefs, beverage makers, and other food-related vendors come together to celebrate a day of tasting, learning and experiencing the unique food of black Chicagoans.
+Get a Taste of Black-owned and operated restaurants and caterers at a historic venue on the South Side of Chicago.
+Taste of Black Chicago was created to celebrate Black people’s contributions to Chicago’s world-class culinary arts scene.
+Black chefs, beverage makers, and other food-related vendors come together to celebrate a day of tasting, learning, and experiencing the unique food of black Chicagoans.
 To learn more about this event be sure to check out the event page.

 10. Chicago Hot Dog Fest

 August | Chicago History Museum | Stockon and LaSalle Dr. | $25 – $100